FairwindsOps/polaris/docs/customization/custom-checks.md

 * `target` - specifies the type of resource to check.
 This can be:
   * a group and kind, e.g. `apps/Deployment` or `networking.k8s.io/Ingress`
   * `Controller`, to check _any_ resource that creates Pods (e.g. Deployments, CronJobs, StatefulSets), as well as naked Pods
+  * `PodTemplate`, same as `Controller`, but the schema applies to the Pod template rather than the top-level controller
   * `PodSpec`, same as `Controller`, but the schema applies to the Pod spec rather than the top-level controller
   * `Container` same as `Controller`, but the schema applies to all Container specs rather than the top-level controller
 * `controllers` - if `target` is `Controller`, `PodSpec` or `Container`, you can use this to change which types of controllers are checked